anuragranj/spynet/README.md

 2. The images in `samples` are from Flying Chairs dataset:
    Dosovitskiy, Alexey, et al. "Flownet: Learning optical flow with convolutional networks."
 2015 IEEE International Conference on Computer Vision (ICCV).
 IEEE, 2015.
 3. Some parts of `flowExtensions.lua` are adapted from [marcoscoffier/optical-flow](https://github.com/marcoscoffier/optical-flow/blob/master/init.lua) with help from [fguney](https://github.com/fguney).
+4. The unofficial PyTorch implementation is from [sniklaus](https://github.com/sniklaus).

 ## License
 Free for non-commercial and scientific research purposes.
 For commercial use, please contact ps-license@tue.mpg.de.
 Check LICENSE file for details.